asgardius/midori-school/README.md

 # Why Ultrawide Screen support does not work on Android?

 It's because most current Android devices have notched screens, something that Linux smartphones like Pinephone doesn't have

+# Your game will be released on Nintendo Switch 2?

+I won't release my games on consoles owned by companies that destroy everything

+# Why your game is not available for Apple Devices?

+I won't spend money for an App Store Developer Account.
+This game is available for Android because Asgardius S3 Manager is already at Google Play

 # System requirements